 Most beginners restrict themselves to a max length of 57ft believing they’re going to miss out on so much canal cruising due to restrictions in size.
-You’ll find when talking to current boaters there actually aren’t that many who have managed to cruise 100% of the network.
-In fact they’ve opted for more space and comfort by going for a large boat instead and have still cruise the majority of the network with some exceptions.
+You’ll find when talking to current boaters there are not that many who have managed to cruise 100% of the network.
+In fact they have opted for more space and comfort by going for a large boat instead and have still cruise the majority of the network with some exceptions.

 There are three main types of engines: